Setting up MailBlastr for multi-tenant apps

 |---|---|---|

-| Setup complexity | Low — fully API-driven | Higher — manual account per tenant |
+| Setup complexity | Low — domains are API-driven; each tenant key is issued in the dashboard | Higher — manual account per tenant |

 | Sending isolation | Shared — one bad actor affects all | Full — each tenant isolated |